 Mogo is the first and only fintech company in Canada that offers free identity fraud protection.
 Identity frauds cost Canadians almost $130 million a year.
 Its identity fraud protection service monitors your Equifax credit activity and warns you whenever there’s a hard inquiry, something that happens when someone applies for a loan or a credit card using your stolen credentials.

 Mogo offers you a free Visa Platinum Prepaid Card called MogoCard.
 The card and the MogoSpend account are free.
-It offers you 2% cashback in Bitcoin for all your purchases with the card.
 Not using the MogoCard for 365 consecutive days carries a $1.99 per month fee and a $25 dishonored payment fee.

 Mogo offers loans to borrowers from all credit score backgrounds through its lender partners.
 The company is not a lender itself, but it pairs you with Lendful or easyfinancial by goeasy Ltd. to get unsecured loans.
 The interest rates for the loans depend on your credit score.